trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    ```bash
    curl http://localhost:10732/p2p/gossipsub/topics
    ```

+   You may need to install the `curl` program.

    DAL nodes share shards and information about them over a peer-to-peer pub/sub network built on the Gossipsub P2P protocol.
    As layer 1 assigns shards to the bakers, the Gossipsub network manages topics that DAL nodes can subscribe to.